cloudevents/spec/http-protocol-binding.md

 it cannot handle, for instance `application/cloudevents+avro`, it MAY still treat the event as binary and forward it to another party as-is.

-When the `Content-Type` header is not prefixed with the CloudEvents media type, being able to know when the message ought to be attempted to be parsed as a CloudEvent can be a challenge.
+When the `Content-Type` header value is not prefixed with the CloudEvents media type, knowing when the message ought to be parsed as a CloudEvent can be a challenge.
 While this specification can not mandate that senders do not include any of the CloudEvents HTTP headers when the message is not a CloudEvent, it would be reasonable for a receiver to assume that if the message has all of the mandatory CloudEvents attributes as HTTP headers then it's probably a CloudEvent.
 However, as with all CloudEvent messages, if it does not adhere to all of the normative language of this specification then it is not a valid CloudEvent.

 ### 3.1.
 Binary Content Mode